Yiyang: Government

-The current CPC Party Secretary of Yiyang is Qu Hai and the current Mayor is Zhang Zhiheng.
+The current CPC Party Secretary of Yiyang is Qu Hai and the current mayor is Zhang Zhiheng.

-Culture, People and Language
+Culture, people and language

 Huaguxi, the local Hunanese opera is very popular in Yiyang.
-The cuisine of Yiyang (a species of Xiang cuisine) is very famous for its spicy food made from pure Chili peppers.
+The cuisine of Yiyang (a species of Xiang cuisine) is very famous for its spicy food made from pure chili peppers.

 Yiyang has many famous people in the modern time of China.
 Ho Feng-Shan is very famous in the history of Chinese foreign affairs since he had saved many Jewish families in Europe and China when he worked as a diplomat for China during World War II.
 Libo Zhou is a well-known writer in China, who was born in Yiyang.

-The Language in Yiyang is "Yiyong-Wa" (Yiyang Dialect), which belongs to New Xiang dialect of the Chinese language.
+The language in Yiyang is "Yiyong-Wa" (Yiyang Dialect), which belongs to New Xiang dialect of the Chinese language.
 This dialect is very prevalent in all of Yiyang.
 But the western area of Anhua County of Yiyang has a slightly different accent, which is close to the Old Xiang accent of the Loudi District.
 Yiyang Dialect retains many ancient words and pronunciations and is influenced surprisingly little by Mandarin Chinese.
 Consequently, the Yiyang Dialect is very hard to understand for outsiders, although its speakers can communicate well with the speakers of other New Xiang dialects.

 Religions

 Historically, Buddhism and Taoism both played very important roles in the life of Yiyang people.
 In modern times, both of these religions experienced a decline, as in many other places in China.
-But nowadays, however, Buddhism and Christianity have many adherents in Yiyang, respectively 340,500 and 238,100 registered members.
+Nowadays, however, Buddhism and Christianity have many adherents in Yiyang, respectively 340,500 and 238,100 registered members.